jleahred/fsm_gen/README.md

 //  Code generated automatically to be filled manually
 //  This file will not be updated by generator
 //  It's created just the first time as a reference
+//  Generator will allways create a  .reference file to help with
+//  new methods and so
 ```

 On `namespace` based on fsm file, we have the two types to declare